 We take our supply chain seriously and won’t outsource our ethics or your confidence in our standards.

 Respect for the women who wear our garments.
 Respect for the people who make the garments.
 Respect for the environment and sustainable practices.
 Respect for design, which ensures meaning and longevity in the lives and wardrobes of the women who wear our clothes.
 We also donate 2% of every purchase to Kiva; an organisation that provides loans for women in developing countries to support them starting their own businesses to be financially independent and empowered.

 Why does it matter?
 We want you to build a long-term relationship with your clothes, not a short term fling.

 As part of our commitment, we source fabrics and fibres based on their transparency and sustainability, with the lowest possible environmental and human impact.
-This includes organic cotton and linen, bamboo, tencel, hemp, wool and silk.
+This includes organic cotton and linen, tencel, hemp, wool and silk.
 We avoid using synthetic fabrics made from petroleum and non-biodegradable materials.
 We challenge industry standards by continually seeking out and developing the best possible practices from seed to garment.
 We’ll always ensure you know exactly what goes into your clothing, where it’s from, who makes it and its impact.

 With a female designer at our helm, we bring our intuitive and lived experience to designing clothes for women’s bodies and lives.
 Our first-hand intimacy is translated into the garments.

 Creative director Jade Sarita Arnott founded the label in 2006.
 After graduating with a Bachelor of Creative Arts from The Victorian College of the Arts, Jade went on to complete a Bachelor of Fashion Design at RMIT in Melbourne.